leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/interface/header.rst

    Disabling a constraint is useful for turning off a constraint without losing all of its settings.
    Disabling means you can enable the constraint at a later time with the settings intact.
-   Disabling is similar to setting the :ref:`Influence <rigging-constraints-influence>` slider to 0.0.
+   Disabling is similar to setting the :ref:`Influence <bpy.types.constraint.influence>` to 0.0.

 Delete ``X``
    Delete the constraint from the stack.